astaxie/docs/en-US/quickstart/new.md

+---
+name: Bee New Project
+sort: 1
+---

 # Creating the project
 Basically Beego projects are created by `bee` command.
 Before starting please make sure you've already installed `bee` and `beego`.
 If you don't have them yet go to [Installing Beego](install.md) and [Installing Bee](../bee.md)